 Road transport in our minibus - we collect you from Glasgow (city or international airport) on your first day and take you back at the end of your holiday.
 Throughout your holiday we also provide local transport as needed, evenings included.

-Transport by (charter) boats and ferries - as required.
+Transport by ferries, (charter) boats and train - as required.

 Visits to museums and other places of interest - entrance fees are included where these are an integral part of your programme.

 Get-togethers in the evening - in your hotel or a variety of carefully selected restaurants and pubs to set the scene for the next day's walking.
 If evening meals are not included in the price, your guide will always take you somewhere good.
 We usually eat in a different place each evening, giving you the opportunity to try a range of Scottish dishes and ambiences.

 and most especially